leekarensl/Tableau/README.md

 # Tableau

-This repository holds all of my Tableau visualisations
+This repository holds all of my visualisations using Tableau Public.